 With an application out of the way, sit back and relax over the next 24 hours if this is a fresh trial, Cloud Cost Management will start to aggregate and analyze cost data.

 After about a day, your Cloud Cost Management Dashboard will be filled with information.
-Navigating on the left-side navigation to Continuous Efficiency, click on Explorer.
+Navigating on the left-side navigation to Cloud Cost Management, click on Explorer.

 Seems like we have overestimated the firepower that the Amazing App requires; as the author of the Amazing App, it should have all it can get right?

 Clicking on the Recommendations in the top right, we can see how overprovisioned we are and the potential cost savings.

 Clicking into the Recommendation, we can see what appropriate resource limits should be, which is much less than we originally anticipated.